Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ### Resource Group

 Now you need a Resource Group for our deployment.
-If you haven't yet created a Resource Group, you can do that now.
+If you haven't yet created a Resource Group, you can do it now.
 If you are new on Azure and wonder what is a Resource Group?
 Bare with me!
 A Resource Group is a container that holds related resources for an Azure solution.
 The resource group includes those resources that you want to manage as a group.
 Simply saying, it's like a folder that contains files.
 Simple as that.

 To create a Resource Group, you need a name and a location for your Resource Group.